-- Class I, whose term will expire at the annual general meeting to be held in fiscal 2017; - · Class II, whose term will expire at the annual general meeting to be held in fiscal 2018; and - Class III, whose term will expire at the annual general meeting to be held in fiscal 2016.
+- Class I, whose term will expire at the annual general meeting to be held in fiscal 2020; - · Class II, whose term will expire at the annual general meeting to be held in fiscal 2018; and - Class III, whose term will expire at the annual general meeting to be held in fiscal 2019.

-Our directors for fiscal 2015 are classified as follows:
+Our directors for fiscal 2017 are classified as follows:

-- Class I: Mr. Adrian T. Dillon, Sir Anthony A. Greener and Mr. Gareth Williams; - · Class II: Mr. Keshav R. Murugesh, Mr. Albert Aboody and Mr. Michael Menezes; and - Class III: Mr. Jeremy Young, Mr. John Freeland, Ms. Françoise Gri and Mrs. Renu S Karnad.
+- Class I: Mr. Gareth Williams and Mr. Adrian T. Dillon: - · Class II: Mr. Keshav R. Murugesh, Mr. Albert Aboody, Mr. Keith Haviland and Mr. Michael Menezes; and - Class III: Ms. Francoise Gri, Mr. John Freeland and Mrs. Renu S. Karnad.

+Mr. Keith Haviland was appointed a Class II Director with effect from July 1, 2017.
 The appointments of Messrs.
-Young, Freeland and Ms. Gri and Mrs. Karnad will expire at the Annual General Meeting to be held on September 28, 2015.
-We are seeking shareholders' approval for re-election of Mr. Freeland, Ms. Gri and Mrs. Karnad.
-Mr. Jeremy Young has chosen not stand for re-election and hence his term of directorship will expire at this Annual General Meeting.
+Murugesh, Aboody, Haviland and Menezes will expire at the Annual General Meeting.
+We are seeking shareholders' approval for the re-election of Messrs.
+Murugesh, Haviland and Menezes at the Annual General Meeting.
+Mr. Aboody has decided not to stand for re-election and his term of directorship will expire at the next annual general meeting.